 As your digestive system returns to normal, you usually can slowly add more fiber back into your diet.

 A low-fiber diet limits the types of vegetables, fruits and grains that you can eat.
-Occasionally, your doctor may also want you to limit the amount of milk and milk products in your diet.
+Occasionally, your doctor also may want you to limit the amount of milk and milk products in your diet.
 Milk doesn't contain fiber, but it may contribute to discomfort or diarrhea, especially if you're lactose intolerant.

 The ability to digest food varies from person to person.
 Depending on your condition and tolerance, your doctor may recommend a diet that is more or less restricted.